JonKing93/Github-Tutorial-Workshop/workshop/exercise-4.md

 ## D) Practice practice practice

 Add some more project files to your repository.
+These could include markdown, code, figures, etc. so long as the file size is under 100MB.
 Commit and push the new files.
 Note that you can add multiple files with a single commit.
 You don't have to do a separate commit for each individual file.
 For example, here I am adding several files to the salsa repository:

 <img src="..\assets\images\add-file3.png" alt="Github Desktop shows the addition of three files: 1. ingredients.txt, 2. research-notes.txt, and 3. salsa_verde.m." style="max-width:700px;display:block">